vvij86/churn_predictions/readme.txt

 "X_test"

-Load:

-"Test_ds/churn_y_test.csv"

-into:

-"y_test"

-Ensure y_test is converted to a 1-dimensional array/Series if required.

-3. Load Existing Logistic Regression Model

-Load:

-"Models/logistic_regression_pipeline.joblib"

-using joblib.

-Store it in:

-"model"

 Do not retrain the model.

+4. Create Model Signature

+Use a small sample of X_test as the input example.

+For example:

+input_example = X_test.head(5)

-4. Generate Predictions
+Generate sample predictions:

-Generate:

-y_pred = model.predict(X_test)
+sample_predictions = model.predict(input_example)

-If "predict_proba()" is available, generate positive-class probabilities:

-y_probability = model.predict_proba(X_test)[:, 1]

-5. Calculate Evaluation Metrics

-Calculate:

-- Accuracy
-- Precision
-- Recall
-- F1 Score
-- ROC AUC
-- Confusion Matrix

-Use safe handling for divide-by-zero where appropriate.

-Display all metrics clearly.

-Also display the confusion matrix.

-6. Explain Metrics

-Add a Markdown section briefly explaining:

-- Accuracy = overall percentage of correct predictions
-- Precision = of members predicted as churn, how many actually churned
-- Recall = of members who actually churned, how many the model identified
-- F1 = balance between precision and recall
-- ROC AUC = model's overall ability to distinguish churn vs non-churn
-- Confusion Matrix = counts of TP, TN, FP and FN

-7. Create MLflow Experiment
+Infer the model signature using:

+signature = infer_signature(input_example, sample_predictions)

+Explain in Markdown that the signature records the expected input/output schema of the model.

+5. Log Model to a New MLflow Run

-Create or use an MLflow experiment named:
+Create or use this experiment:

 "/Shared/MLOps_POC_Superannuation_Churn"

-Use:

-mlflow.set_experiment(...)

-Do not fail if the experiment already exists.

-8. Start an MLflow Run

-Start a new MLflow run.

-Use a meaningful run name such as:
+Start a new MLflow run with a meaningful name such as:

-"logistic_regression_existing_model_evaluation"

-Log the following parameters:

-- model_type = LogisticRegression
-- model_source = existing_joblib
-- poc_type = MLOps
-- dataset = churn_test_dataset

-Log these metrics:

-- accuracy
-- precision
-- recall
-- f1_score
-- roc_auc
+"logistic_regression_uc_registration"

-Also log useful tags:
+Log useful tags:

 - business_use_case = superannuation_churn
 - environment = dev
-- poc_stage = model_evaluation
+- poc_stage = model_registration

-9. Log Existing Model as MLflow Artifact
+- model_source = existing_joblib

-Log the loaded sklearn model using:
+Log the model using:

-mlflow.sklearn.log_model(...)

-Use an artifact path such as:

-"model"
+model_info = mlflow.sklearn.log_model(
+    sk_model=model,
+    name="model",
+    signature=signature,
+    input_example=input_example
+)

+Use the current MLflow 3.x recommended "name" parameter rather than deprecated "artifact_path".

-Do NOT register the model in Unity Catalog in this notebook.
+6. Register the Logged Model in Unity Catalog

-10. Print MLflow Run Information

-At the end print:
+Register the model using the logged model URI.

+Use:

+registered_model = mlflow.register_model(
+    model_uri=model_info.model_uri,
+    name=REGISTERED_MODEL_NAME
+)

+Wait until the registration completes if necessary.

+Print:

-- Experiment name
+- Registered model name
+- Model version
-- Run ID
+- Run ID if available
-- Model type
-- Accuracy
-- Precision
+- Registration status

+7. Verify the Registered Model

+Create an MLflow client:

+client = MlflowClient()

+Retrieve the registered model / model version information.

+Display:

-- Recall
+- model name
-- F1
+- version
-- ROC AUC
+- status
+- source/run information if available

+Also list the model versions for:

+"superdata_au_dev.mlops.superannuation_churn_model"

+8. Final Confirmation

+Print a clear message such as:

+"Step 5 completed successfully.
+Model registered in Unity Catalog."

 Also print:

-"Step 4 completed successfully.
-Model evaluation and MLflow experiment logging completed."
+"Registered model: superdata_au_dev.mlops.superannuation_churn_model"

+and the created version number.

 Important Requirements

 - Do not retrain the model.
-- Do not register the model in Unity Catalog yet.
-- Do not create model versions yet.
 - Do not create Champion/Candidate aliases yet.
-- Keep the notebook focused only on evaluation and MLflow tracking.
+- Do not create multiple versions intentionally.
+- Do not create batch scoring yet.
+- Use the existing Logistic Regression model only.
+- Include model signature and input example.
+- Use Unity Catalog registry with "databricks-uc".
-- Add simple Markdown explanations before each major code section so the notebook is easy to understand later.
+- Add Markdown explanations before each major section so the notebook is easy to understand later.